 The changeover to Universal Credit starts with all new claimants of:

 - Income Support

 This will mean that from 16th May 2018 all new benefit claims for most working age claimants will be made to Universal Credit and most changes of circumstances will also direct claimants towards Universal Credit also.

 Any Universal Credit payment you receive will include an amount that is to help with your daily living costs and an amount to help with your rent.

 People already in receipt of one of the benefits that Universal Credit is replacing will continue to receive their existing benefits until they either have a change of circumstance or are moved over towards the end of the Universal Credit roll out.
 Groups who are most likely to gain will move over earlier.

 This means you may continue to get your existing benefits for a while, if your circumstances stay the same.

-You will be told when Universal Credit will affect you, and if there is no change in your situation, the UK government says you won’t be any worse off when you move over.
+You will be told when Universal Credit will affect you, and if there is no change in your situation, the UK government says you won’t be any worse off when you do move over.